 Pizza is one of our family’s favorite foods.
 I’ve mentioned it before, but Forrest loved making homemade pizza when he was growing up.
-On our first Valentine’s Day, Forrest made me pizzas (as in…like five), and he introduced me to how fun and delicious to can be to make homemade pizza.
+On our first Valentine’s Day, Forrest made me pizzas (as in…like five), and he introduced me to how fun and delicious it can be to make homemade pizza.
 Recently, we’ve been making a lot of homemade pizza — usually on the weekends — and I think it’s becoming a weekly tradition.

-Since Jack is on a gluten-free diet, I’ve searched high and low for the best gluten free pizza crust.
-Unfortunately, I haven’t found a recipe, but we are really loving Pamela’s gluten free pizza mix.
-A friend suggested it, and it tastes great – Forrest even mentioned he forgot it was gluten free…which is saying something, because he always comments on things tasting gluten free.
+Since Jack is on a gluten-free diet, I’ve searched high and low for the best gluten-free pizza crust.
+Unfortunately, I haven’t found a recipe, but we are really loving Pamela’s gluten-free pizza mix.
+A friend suggested it, and it tastes great – Forrest even mentioned he forgot it was gluten-free…which is saying something because he always comments on things tasting gluten-free.
 Ha!
 Anyways, a few weeks ago, we invited my little brother over to go bowling and make pizza.
-While I made a gluten free pizza for Jack, we decided to make a traditional, gluten-filled crust as well..and boy, was it delicious.
+While I made a gluten-free pizza for Jack, we decided to make a traditional, gluten-filled crust as well..and boy, was it delicious.

-I had been looking around for an easy, fast rising pizza dough recipe recently.
+I had been looking around for an easy, fast-rising pizza dough recipe recently.
 There are a lot of them online, but they always seemed to have something missing.
 So I looked at a bunch and then kind of created my own.
 This turned out great.
 My little brother said it was better than Pizza Hut (which is saying something.
 He likes Pizza Hut a lot!)
 At first, I thought it wasn’t done, because it didn’t get golden brown…but it tasted perfect, so we just looked past that.
 It takes a very short time to make and let it rise, and it tastes great.

 One thing to keep in mind is that you need to use fresh yeast.
 We made this another time, and it turned out super dense, which we feel was because our yeast was pretty old.
 However, it’s turned out really delicious every other time…so I still call it a win.
 This is great for college students, or people who just don’t want to wait forever for pizza dough to rise!